CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

  c.
 Make a text box input that allows a user of your page type in the color and click a submit button.
 The background color  should change just like in part b.

  d.
 Write an HTML form that GETs the color from above.
 It should redirect you to a page that has the color response (you don't have to change anything - this is just to practice HTML forms).

+ # Prepare for Next Class

+ Read https://github.com/node-girls/what-is-node and some of the listed [resources](https://github.com/node-girls/what-is-node#resources) in preparation for Node/Express next week.

+ If you have time, take a look at https://medium.com/javascript-scene/introduction-to-node-express-90c431f9e6fd for setting up an Express/node.js server.
+Don't worry if it is too complicated - this will be the focus of our next few classes.